priyajana/priyajana.github.io/index.md

 # Hello!

 My name is Priya.
 I'm a software developer with experience in building applications and a solid foundation in programming.
-I recently completed a master’s degree in computer science to sharpen my technical skills after a career break.
+After career break, I completed master’s degree in computer science to sharpen my technical skills and relaunch myself back in the technology industry.
-I’m currently enrolled in the LaunchCode Software Development course, where I’m gaining hands-on experience developing full-stack applications using React and Spring Boot.
+I have recently completed the LaunchCode Software Development course where I gained hands-on experience developing full-stack applications using React and Spring Boot.
 I also completed the AWS re/Start program and earned the AWS Certified Cloud Practitioner certification.
 I’m passionate about continuous learning and excited to contribute to meaningful projects in the tech industry.